openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 * [FAPI Security Profile 1.0 - Part 1: Baseline][Part1]
 * FAPI Security Profile 1.0 - Part 2: Advanced

-These parts are intended to be used with [RFC6749], [RFC6750], [RFC7636], and [OIDC].
+These parts are intended to be used with [RFC 6749], [RFC 6750], [RFC 7636], and [OIDC].

 # Introduction

 FAPI is a highly secured OAuth profile that aims to provide specific implementation guidelines for security and interoperability.
-The FAPI security profile can be applied to APIs in any market area that requires a higher level of security than provided by standard [OAuth][RFC6749] or [OpenID Connect][OIDC].
+The FAPI security profile can be applied to APIs in any market area that requires a higher level of security than provided by standard [OAuth][RFC 6749] or [OpenID Connect][OIDC].
 Among other security enhancements, this specification provides a secure alternative to screen scraping.
 Screen scraping accesses user's data and functions by impersonating a user through password sharing.
 This brittle, inefficient, and insecure practice creates security vulnerabilities which require institutions to allow what appears to be an automated attack against their applications.

 This document is Part 2 of FAPI Security Profile 1.0 that specifies an advanced security profile of OAuth that is suitable to be used for protecting APIs with high inherent risk.
 Examples include APIs that give access to highly sensitive data or that can be used to trigger financial transactions (e.g., payment initiation).
 This document specifies the controls against attacks such as: authorization request tampering, authorization response tampering including code injection, state injection, and token request phishing.
 Additional details are available in the security considerations section.